kosli-dev/secure-sdlc-process-template/content/_index.md

 ## Scope

-The scope of this framework is to secure the entire value stream of software development.
+The scope of this framework is to secure the entire value stream of our software development.
 {{< figure src="/images/governance-scope.svg" alt="Secure Value Stream" >}}